It’s just a period.

 At each location, there will be a cardboard stand for students to grab their products.
 Additionally, vinyl stickers will be placed in each female and gender-neutral washroom to publicize this new initiative.

-Did we mention it’s all FREE?
+Did we mention it’s all COMPLIMENTARY?

 2. Normalize conversations about menstruation and eliminate the “body-shaming” stigma attached to periods.